anhdanggit/MiEdu-Analytics/Tutorials/10-AB-Testing.md

 ## Analyze the result from AB Testing
 - Besides the statistical testing, we can apply any simple analysis (Group By - Summarize) on the data or further EDA techniques in [[6-Lab-EDA-Viz]] to mine more insights from the data
 - With data from AB Testing, we could also run some [[11-12-Regression-Analysis]] to explore the association between factors to the target metrics
-- [[7-8-Segmentation]] also helps you to deep-dive in the results -> You can run AB test on specific customer segment to have a better results
+- [[7-8-Segmentation-Analysis]] also helps you to deep-dive in the results -> You can run AB test on specific customer segment to have a better results

-## Hypotthesis - Distribution - Test Statistic
+## Hypothesis - Distribution - Test Statistic
 > Above we learning that the p-val is the probability of the tails of the distributions of the test values (t-val)
 - So that, `p-val` is connected to the Test statistics (for example: `-value` or `t-statistic`) and it's distributions